 - is excellent for arthritis and issues of inflammation

-Interestingly, yellow dock not only contains high levels of iron, it increases the uptake of other iron-rich foods.
-Therefore, a wonderful anemia remedy includes other iron-rich ingredients: burdock root, dandelion root, nettles and molasses.
-A dark brew made from these five ingredients is a wonderful approach to getting one’s iron levels up quickly.
+Because yellow dock increases the uptake of other iron-rich foods, a powerful anemia remedy includes other iron-rich ingredients: burdock root, dandelion root, nettles and molasses.
+A dark brew made from these five ingredients is an effective approach to getting one’s iron levels up quickly.

 In general, humans absorb less than 1% of the iron they consume.
-Adding yellow dock root to meals, or drinking this tea, can improve one’s iron levels effectively.
+Adding yellow dock root to meals, or drinking this tea, can improve one’s iron levels more effectively than other methods.

-Getting the right ratio of root to water takes some figuring.
+Getting the right ratio of root to water took some figuring.
 Sweetened, yellow dock becomes palatable.
-Because I’ve come to love this strong tea, I’m eager to share with you not only this whole food remedy, but also the recipe: how to make yellow dock tea delicious and enjoyable.
+Because I’ve come to love this strong tea, I’m eager to share with you not only this whole food remedy, but also the recipe — how to make yellow dock tea delicious and enjoyable!

 Can yellow dock root be mixed with other herbs